nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 "But you---" began Miss Cramp, then reconsidered.
 "But you must sing spirituals.
 All Negroes sing spirituals, don't they?"

 Doubtfully Linda ruminated.
-"Why---I remember some jubilee singers gave a concert of 'em once at the Parish.
-And I've been to Methodist revival meetings where they sang 'em just like jazz.
+"Why---I remember some jubilee singers gave a concert of  &rsquo;em once at the Parish.
+And I've been to Methodist revival meetings where they sang  &rsquo;em just like jazz.
 We only went for fun, to see the folks get happy and shout.
 I've never heard them at my church in regular service, though."

 "Well," said Miss Cramp.
 And again, "Well."
 Then, "What I was getting at was---do your churches make any effort to improve conditions, to render any real service to your people?"